 In lecture term:

 - The continuity of learning is checked by Placement Tests at laboratories, which is a pass/fail check.
-If a student fails the Placement Test, he cannot take part in the computer laboratory (in other words his attendance is null).
+If a student fails the Placement Test, they cannot take part in the computer laboratory (in other words the attendance is null).

-- In one week after each laboratory exercise the student should submit a Laboratory Report that requires the documentation of tasks and exercises, including system and algorithm designs, test cases, and theoretical background if needed.
-It should be submitted electronically at the course webpage.
-The student must always follow the directions of Laboratory Instructor (if any), or else his/her Report will not be accepted.
+- In one week after each laboratory exercise, the student should submit a Laboratory Report that requires the documentation of tasks and exercises, including system and algorithm designs, test cases, and theoretical background if needed.
+It should be submitted electronically on the course webpage.
+The student must always follow the directions of the Laboratory Instructor (if any), or their Report will not be accepted.
 Please note that Laboratory Reports may not be submitted by e-mail and/or after the deadline for any reason!

 - The quality of learning is checked by a Midterm Test that will take place during the semester.

-- The Final Exam takes place in the end of the semester.
+- The Final Exam takes place at the end of the semester.

 The course is finished successfully, if